bojdell/es-workshop/README.md

 Companion code for the [Elasticsearch Intern Workshop](https://workday-search-intern-workshop.eventbrite.com).
 Clone this in your terminal by running `git clone git@github.com:bojdell/es-workshop.git`.
 This will copy all the code to your computer under the directory `es-workshop`.

 ## Overview
-The hands-on portion of the workshop is split into the following components:
+The workshop is split into the following components:

 1. Installation / Setup (~25 mins)
 2. Elasticsearch API Basics (~25 mins)